jburell/proper/README.md

                         multiple times
     -p --props-first    properties takes precedence over environment variables (default: off)
+    -s --shadow-keys    When using multiple keyfiles, key-values will overshadow each other.
+Default is that multiple values for one key throws an error.
     -? --help           print this help menu
     -V --version        prints current version number
 ```